electronick1/stairs_doc/source/index.html.md

 ### Manipulating data inside pipeline

-Input of stairs pipeline is a ["mock"](https://en.wikipedia.org/wiki/Mock_object) values called "DataPoint" - it's representation of the data which will be executed inside pipeline components.
+An input of stairs pipeline is a ["mock"](https://en.wikipedia.org/wiki/Mock_object) values called "DataPoint" - it's the representation of the data which will be executed inside pipeline components.

-You can subscribe DataPoint by some Flow component and result of this subscribtion will be new object called "DataFrame"
+You can subscribe DataPoint by some Flow component and result of this subscription will be a new object called "DataFrame"
-- it's represent result of your flow.
+- it represents a result of your flow.

 You could subscribe both DataPoint or DataFrame.
-But if you want to extract some values from DataFrame (result of your flow) you can use
+But if you want to extract some values from DataFrame (the result of your flow) you can use
 `get('value')` method.
-Result of "get" method will be DataPoint.
+The result of the "get" method will be DataPoint.

 If you want to modify your DataFrame you can use `make(value=new_value)` method and result will be new DataFrame.

-Now one of the most interesting part: If you want to combine multiple DataPoints and DataFrame into one DataFrame you can use `concatinate(value1=data_point, value2=data_point2)` function - which return DataFrame with defined arguments.
+Now one of the most interesting part: If you want to combine multiple DataPoints and DataFrame into one DataFrame you can use `concatenate(value1=data_point, value2=data_point2)` function - which return DataFrame with defined arguments.

-Here an example of pipeline ->
+Here an example of the pipeline ->

-As you can see It's quite simple to difine such complex and hard architecture just with 6 lines of code.
+As you can see It's quite simple to define such complex and hard architecture just with 6 lines of code.
 And it's a bit similar to how we define Neural Networks using [Keras](https://keras.io/)

 <br>